How To Create SEO Friendly Crypto Articles

 An article’s introduction or abstract section is the part that prompts a reader to delve further into the article.
 Part of it will be visible on the web search page, usually just about the first 2 sentences.
 If a writer wants to make their piece SEO friendly, this section is important, especially the first two sentences.

 For starters, any essential findings and keywords should appear within the first two sentences.
-Moreover, the important findings create a call to action from the reader’s perspective and legitimise the abstract.
-On the other hand, the keywords make the article more SEO friendly since it features the words being searched on the web consistently; this also reduces the cost of search engine optimization.
+Moreover, the important findings create a call to action from the reader’s perspective and legitimize the abstract.
+On the other hand, the keywords make the article more SEO friendly since it features the words searched on the web consistently; this also reduces the cost of search engine optimization.